 - 1. The corporate and governance structure of the Group is defined based on the following: - a.
-The Company, which is a listed holding company, has duties relating to the establishment and supervision of the policies and strategies covering the Group, the basic guidelines for the management thereof, and decisions on matters of strategic importance at the Group level, as well as the design of the Company's Governance and Sustainability System. - b.
-Country subholding companies group together the equity stakes in the Group's head of business companies and strengthen the function of strategic supervision, organisation and coordination and further develop them in relation to such countries or businesses as are decided by the Company's Board of Directors, disseminating, implementing and ensuring compliance with policies, strategies and general guidelines at the Group level based on the characteristics and unique aspects of their respective territories, countries and businesses. - The listed country subholding companies of the Group enjoy a special framework of strengthened autonomy that contemplates the measures that are appropriate to safeguard the interests of the minority shareholders of said companies. - c.
-Finally, the head of business companies of the Group are in charge of the day-to-day administration and effective management of the businesses, and of the day-to-day control thereof, without prejudice to observing the corporate autonomy of the subsidiaries thereof in accordance with law. - 2.
-The companies of the Group share the corporate interest, purpose and values, as well as some of the same ethical principles.
+The Company, which is a listed holding company, has the duties of strategic definition, organisation, coordination and supervision at the Group level by means of the dissemination, implementation and monitoring of the overall strategy and of the basic guidelines for the management thereof, as well as the design of the Company's Governance and Sustainability System. - b.
+Country subholding companies group together the equity stakes in the Group's head of business or country companies and strengthen the function of organisation, coordination and supervision at the Group level and further develop them in relation to such countries or businesses as are decided by the Company's Board of Directors, disseminating, implementing and ensuring compliance with strategies and general guidelines at the Group level based on the characteristics and unique aspects of their respective territories, countries and businesses. - The listed country subholding companies of the Group enjoy a special framework of strengthened autonomy that contemplates the measures that are appropriate to safeguard the interests of the minority shareholders of said companies. - c.
+Finally, the head of business or country companies of the Group are in charge of the day-to-day administration and effective management of the businesses, and of the day-to-day control thereof, without prejudice to observing the corporate autonomy of the subsidiaries thereof in accordance with law. - 2.
+The companies of the Group share the corporate purpose and values, as well as some of the same principles.
 They also seek to involve all their respective Stakeholders in their respective business enterprises. - 3.
-The country subholding companies and head of business companies have their own governance and sustainability systems, approved within the framework of the performance of their responsibilities and in the exercise of their powers, which systems constitute their internal regulations.

-- 4. These companies also have their own compliance functions, which have sufficient material and human resources to manage their respective compliance systems. - 5.
-The country subholding companies and head of business companies shall promote the accessibility of their respective corporate websites.

-The corporate websites and the presence on social media of the country subholding companies and of the head of business companies contribute to the Company's digital communication strategy and are one of the principal means for engaging their respective Stakeholders in their respective business enterprises.
+The country subholding companies and head of business or country companies have their own governance and sustainability systems, approved within the framework of their corporate autonomy, the performance of their responsibilities and the exercise of their powers, which systems constitute their internal regulations. - 4.
+These companies also have their own compliance functions, which have sufficient material and human resources to manage their respective compliance systems. - 5.
+The country subholding companies and head of business or country companies shall promote the accessibility of their respective corporate websites. - The corporate websites and the presence on social media of the country subholding companies and of the head of business or country companies contribute to the Company's digital communication strategy and are one of the principal means for engaging their respective Stakeholders in their respective business enterprises.
 The structure and content thereof shall conform to the Stakeholder engagement policy and to the general guidelines approved by the Company's Board of Directors.